It's the eighth grade and your book report on Of Mice and Men is due tomorrow. Are you ready to write 5 paragraphs on Lenny and his rabbits?

 - Be nonfiction

-- Be short (the concept of “short” can vary wildly from 750 words (Brevity Magazine) to 10,000 words (The New Yorker)
+- Be short (the concept of “short” can vary wildly from 750 words like in Brevity Magazine to 10,000 words like essays in The New Yorker)

 - Express your point view